 Overview

 The CS3 Research Experience for Teachers (RET) program offers a valuable opportunity for K-12 STEM educators to engage in hands-on research within the context of smart streetscapes.
-This program aligns with CS3's commitment to fostering a deep understanding of technology and engineering concepts among educators.
-RET participants work closely with CS3 researchers from Columbia University and Lehman College, gaining firsthand experience in cutting-edge projects related to smart streetscapes and urban technology.
+RET participants work closely with CS3 researchers from Columbia University and Lehman College, learning about emerging AI approaches and discovering ways to improve lives on the streets by integrating AI with rich datasets covering New York City.

 Learn the fundamentals of streetscape technology: Teachers attend a presentation at Columbia University by Professor Roxana Geambasu, CS3 Lead of Research Thrust 3 on Security, Privacy, and Fairness.